 Do you wish to hear more about the crab that steals its house?
-Why does it do that?
+Why does the hermit crab do that?
 Its back is long and soft, not hard like the backs of other crabs.
 If it cannot find a hard cover, it will die.
 Other crabs would bite or pinch it.
 So would many fish.
-It is called the hermit crab.
 As the hermit crab grows too big for one shell, it finds another.
 It never leaves its shell until it knows that it is about to die.
 How does it know that?
-I cannot tell how; only God knows for sure.
+Only God knows for sure.
 Even so, it comes out, lies down flat by its house, and dies.
 The hermit crab wants its house to live in, not to die in.